-James Cook is a professional stand-up comedian.
+James Cook is a professional stand up comedian.
 You may have seen him opening for ‘Mock The Week’s’ Gary Delaney or ‘The Chase’s’ Paul Sinha on their national tours; at clubs such as The Glee, Komedia or Manfords, or at the Edinburgh Fringe where he’s performed 15 successful full run shows.

-What An Act
+What A Comedy Act

 His act has been described as “truly original” by radio broadcaster and author Danny Wallace.
 Whereas he’s been called “suave and chirpy” by that publishing powerhouse, the Bromsgrove Advertiser, and a “sarcastic raconteur” by the Leeds Metro.
 For some reason, this means that he has been likened to “the future Frank Skinner” (Birmingham Metro) and “Dylan Moran’s younger brother” (The Stage).
 How this is possible remains a mystery, but at 42 – he’s just glad of being described as young.